drinkbird/drinkbird.github.io/_posts/blog/2018-12-30-microservices-books-complete-collection.md

 ---
 layout: post
-title: "The complete collection of Microservices books"
+title: "The Complete Collection of Microservices Books"
 excerpt: "More than enough resources to keep you happily busy in 2019"
 permalink: /microservices-books-complete-collection/
 comments: true